trezor/trezor-suite/docs/features/fiat-rates.md

 #### Current fiat rates for ERC-20 tokens

 List of tokens is part of the account object (`account.tokens`).
 Fiat rates for ERC-20 tokens are fetched on `ACCOUNT.CREATE` (fired during account discovery) and `ACCOUNT.UPDATE` (new token can appear after receiving a token transaction).
-These actions are interc-epted in `fiatRatesMiddleware`.
+These actions are intercepted in `fiatRatesMiddleware`.

 ### Weekly fiat rates